 Look, no one likes flying.
 No one.
 With the possible exception of that guy who's racked up a billion airline miles and takes a round trip from JFK to Dubai just to get free cocktails.
 But since you've got to fly now and then, it's nice to have an aesthetically enjoyable way of keeping tabs on your flights and connections.
 Mobiata has a new, free version of the FlightTrack app, which is more than you can say for the dry sandwiches on your last non-stop Delta flight.
-And more than that, it's actually pretty awesome - this is easily the most visually appealing app of its kind on the Google Play Store.

 Until recently, Amazon's Appstore for Android has been the only game in town when it comes to (legally) obtaining paid apps for free.
 Getjar has changed that, however, by beginning the Getjar Gold Program which offers an entire catalogue of paid apps absolutely free and without ads.
 It would seem that Getjar's new program is a huge success, at least in the case of one development company.